Architecture Briefings

 How Squares 9 Addresses This

-The Squares 9 architecture removes several of the foundational conditions that bot farms require.
+The Squares 9 architecture removes several of the foundational conditions that bot farms require to operate effectively.
+The response is structural rather than detection-only.

-There are no public content feeds.
+There are no public content feeds on Squares 9.
 Bot-generated content cannot be amplified into the broader platform environment because there is no open feed to inject it into.
 Engagement within a Square is visible only to members of that Square.
+The mechanism through which early artificial engagement converts into organic reach on open platforms does not exist here.

 The Governance Position